 Does the Edge extension include a kill switch?

 Browser extensions typically don’t offer the same level of kill switch coverage as the desktop app.
 If you need a kill switch that covers all traffic, enable it via the Proton VPN desktop app.
+How to use vpn on microsoft edge: complete guide to edge extensions and system VPN on Windows 2026

 Does the Edge extension protect against WebRTC leaks?

 Proton VPN extensions generally include protections that reduce the risk of WebRTC leaks in supported browsers.
 If you’re especially concerned about WebRTC, rely on additional browser settings or use the desktop app for stronger overall protection.
-Adguard edge extension for privacy, ad blocking, and VPN compatibility: complete guide

 Which Edge versions support the Proton VPN extension?